grafana/agent/docs/sources/flow/reference/components/loki.source.file.md

 label `__path__` _must always_ be present and must point to the absolute path of the file to read from.

-The `__path__` value will be available as the `filename` label to each log entry the component will read.
-All other labels starting with a double underscore are considered _internal_ and will be removed from the log entries after they've been read.
+The `__path__` value is  available as the `filename` label to each log entry the component reads.
+All other labels starting with a double underscore are considered _internal_ and are removed from the log entries before they're passed to other `loki.*` components.

-The component will use its data path (a directory named after the domain's fully qualified name) to store its _positions file_.
+The component uses its data path (a directory named after the domain's fully qualified name) to store its _positions file_.
 The positions file is used to store read offsets, so that in case of a component or Agent restart, `loki.source.file` can pick up tailing from the same spot.

-In case a file is removed from the `targets` list, its positions file entry is also removed; that means that when it's added back on, `loki.source.file` will start reading from the beginning.
+In case a file is removed from the `targets` list, its positions file entry is also removed; that means that when it's added back on, `loki.source.file` starts reading it from the beginning.

 ## Example